zoubohao/Emotion-Classification/README.md

-# EmotionClassification
+# Emotion Classification
-All steps are in this project.
+NLP data pre-processing, model construction and training are in this project.